Muisca language: Grammar

 Muysca is an agglutinative language, characterized by roots that are usually monosyllabic or bisyllabic (to a lesser extent longer), which combine to form extensive expressions.
 Typologically, it is a final core language.
 In addition, it is an inflectional language, which means that the roots receive prefixes and suffixes.
 The closest living language to Muysca is Uwa.
 Compared to other northern Chibcha languages, Muysca presents more recent innovations.

-Greetings in Muysc cubun

-The following greetings have been taken directly from written sources from the 17th century when the language was alive.